New opening: Palermo Hub - Via Messina 7/d - Palermo

 (Cass.
 Civ.
 II Section, May 1, 2009, No. 10796; cf. Cass.
 Civ.
 VI Section, October 21, 2014, No. 22317; Cass.
 Civ.
 VI Section, April 30, 2021, No. 11478)

 Agenzia delle Successioni could be the ideal partner for cases like the one outlined above to ensure that no mistakes are made by heirs.
-The first consultation is free, and to obtain it, simply fill out the form.
+For the first consultation is simply fill out the form.

 Customer Service